 Ipv6 allows for more addresses than what Ipv4 supports.
 However it is not yet widely supported and its adoption is still in progress.

-Does your system support ipv6 ?
+Check if your system supports ipv6 ?

-Disable ipv6 if its not supported
+Problems if ipv6 not supported

 So if ipv6 is not supported on your network infrastructure, it might be useful to disable it all together.
-Why ?
 It can cause issues like delayed domain lookups, un-necessary attempts to connect to ipv6 addresses causing delay in network connection etc.

 I did come across some problems like that.
 The apt-get command occasionally tries to connect to ipv6 addresses and fails and then retries an ipv4 address.
 Take a look at this output